bradmartin/deno-chat/README.md

 brew install deno
 ```

-If you have `npm` installed you can use some npm scripts below, if not the deno commands work just fine.
+If you have `npm` installed you can use some npm scripts below, if not the deno commands work just fine (see package.json scripts for more).

 ## Development

-`deno run --allow-all --watch=./**/*.ts ./main.ts`
+`deno run --allow-all --watch=./**/*.ts ./main.ts -p 4040`.
 or with npm
 `npm run dev`

 - This will build and start the server.
-You will be prompted to enter a port number on start up.
-If you do not want to do this, change the default port value inside `main.ts`.
-Default value is `export let { port } = { port: 0 };` Change from 0 to your desired port and the server will start up as configured.
+Default port is 8080.
+If you pass the `-p <value>` argument you can set the port to listen on.

-## Build Executables
+## Build Executables (Unstable in Deno right now)

 `deno compile --allow-all --output=./build/chat_server ./main.ts`
 or with npm